July 17, 2054. Friday. 9:30 am.

 “Let me check.”
-Sylph eyes glazed over while he was accessing the information.
+Sylph’s eyes glazed over while he was accessing the information.

 Kiyro sighed in relief that he was not insane.
-The captured footage proved to him that this was not a lie, but at the same time more question popped in his head.
+The footage proved to him that this was not a lie, but at the same time, more questions popped into his head.
 What is the world hiding?
 He thought.
 How much more?

-He didn’t know where to begin to search for answer of the shadow people.
-There were already too many questions, and answers that was not easily answered.
+He didn’t know where to begin to search for the answer to the shadow people.
+There were already too many questions and answers that were not quickly answered.
 He wondered if Eve had received a Real Live World Quest as well.

 “No, I don’t mind.
-I too would like to see what other people would say.”
+However, I would also like to see what other people say.”

-“Well then, I’m going to place it on on the 1111 website and the forum.”
-Sylph had begun to surf through the internet once again.
+“Well then, I’m going to place it on the 1111 website and the forum.”
+Sylph had begun to surf the internet once again.

 “Why the 1111 website?”

-“They seem to be asking for video submissions for the Real world Quest and you get paid if they use your video.
-I thought you might be needing some money.”
+“They seem to ask for video submissions for the Real-world Quest, and you get paid if they use your video.
+So I thought you might need some money.”